yyancui/yyancui.github.io/index.md

 # Yan Cui

 ## About Me
-I am a Postdoctoral Fellow at the University of Alberta, mentored by Prof. Bei Jiang in the Department of Mathematical and Statistical Sciences at University of Alberta and Prof Anne-Sophie Charest in the Department of Mathematics and Statistics at Université Laval.
-Before that, I was a Postdoctoral Fellow at the University of Toronto, mentored by Prof. Zhou Zhou in the Department of Statistical Sciences during 2022-2023.
-I received my Ph.D. degree in School of Mathematics at Jilin University in December 2020.
+I am currently a visiting Assistant Professor in the Department of Mathematics and Statistics at Reed College.
+Before this, I was a Postdoctoral Fellow at the University of Alberta from September 2023 to August 2024, working with Professor Bei Jiang at the University of Alberta and Professor Anne-Sophie Charest at Université Laval.
+From March 2022 to August 2023 I was a Postdoctoral Fellow at the University of Toronto, mentored by Professor Zhou Zhou in the Department of Statistical Sciences.
+I completed my Ph.D. degree from School of Mathematics at Jilin University in December 2020.

 ## Research Interests
-* Data privacy
-* Functional time series
+* Functional time series analysis
 * Non-parametric estimation and inference
 * Nonlinear and non-stationary time series
+* Data privacy
 * Change point problem

 ## Publications